 - 2. Team coaches, former moot participants, lawyers, dispute resolution professionals, and contracts professionals are encouraged to register as arbitrators.
 Team members are not eligible to register as arbitrators. - 3.
-Upon registration, arbitrators will receive a link to materials to include an "Arbitrator Briefing" video, along with instructions on confirming hearing schedule.
-Arbitrators are required to watch the Arbitrator Briefing, prior to judging any argument. - 4.
 Arbitrators should self-register for arguments through the link to be provided to them by the organizers shortly upon registration.
 Arbitrators may not judge arguments where a conflict of interest may exist.
 A conflict of interest may include, but is not limited to, any relationship as a coach, professor, or student at the school of one of the participating teams, personal relationships with team members on one of the participating teams, and any similar relationships.